boshek/Basin-Delineation/README.md

 These scripts were created to generate basin delineations and other value-added products from Water Survey of Canada hydrometric stations.

 ## Dependencies
 Most dependencies will download automatically provided that you install from a built tar.gz file.
-Others will need to be downloaded and installed manually such as [HYDAT](https://github.com/CentreForHydrology/HYDAT)
+Others will need to be downloaded and installed manually such as [HYDAT](https://github.com/CentreForHydrology/HYDAT).

+SAGA download and installation instructions can be found [here](https://sourceforge.net/p/saga-gis/wiki/Binary%20Packages/)

+You will to manually create a username and password to download the HYDROsheds data from here: http://hydrosheds.org/.
+You are looking for a file name **hybas_na_lev12_v1c.shp**.
+Because you manually download this file, you will also need to manually set the path.

 ## Code